 The primary strength of this normalization method is that it incorporates the response data so that it can potentially account for variation in response arising from subject differences other than just anthropometry.
-A weakness with this procedure involves using a characteristic length for the stiffness ratio, because the choice of which characteristic length to use is somewhat subjective.
-Also, using a characteristic length as a surrogate for stiffness requires the assumptions of constant modulus and geometric similitude within the impacted body region.
+A weakness with this procedure involves using a characteristic length for the stiffness ratio, because the choice of which characteristic length to use is somewhat subjective, and it forces the assumptions of constant modulus and geometric similitude within the impacted body region.
 However, if the effective stiffness of the subject could be estimated from the response data, similar to the effective mass, then those assumptions would not be necessary.

 To date, there is no quantitative consensus as to which of the normalization techniques discussed above is most effective.
 Furthermore, some areas of potential improvement for both methods have been identified.
-Therefore, the goal of this study was to quantify the effectiveness of the two existing normalization procedures as well as some new methodologies developed in this study based on the identified potential improvements.
+Therefore, the goal of this study was to quantify the effectiveness of the two existing normalization procedures as well as some new methodologies developed in this study based on potential improvements identified.